MOROCCO ADOPTIONS

 ● At least one adoptive parent must be either a Canadian citizen or Permanent Resident of Canada.

 ● Must be in good mental and physical health and capable of caring for an adopted child.
-Evidence of health must also be obtained from a doctor practising in Morocco.

 ● Not currently using cannabis.